openstack/telemetry-specs/specs/juno/quotas-on-alarms.rst

 None

 No API method is either added or changed.
-Nevertheless the new error http response code (HTTP 403) will be returned when the alarm quotas are exceeded.
+Nevertheless, the new error http response code (HTTP 403) will be returned when the alarm quotas are exceeded.

 Security impact